balusena/docker-for-devops/07-Docker Volumes/Docker Volumes.md

 Bind Mounts (Host Volumes): This is like NFS and also we can use the same directory with another container, so that we can share the data among different containers.

-- We rarely use anonymous volumes in production because they don't provide proper references.
+- 1.We rarely use anonymous volumes in production because they don't provide proper references.

-- We mostly use named volumes in production.
+- 2.We mostly use named volumes in production.

-- We use host volumes or bind mounts if we want to share the data among different containers.
+- 3.We use host volumes or bind mounts if we want to share the data among different containers.